WeTS: A Benchmark for Translation Suggestion: Experiments and Results

 \subsection{Hyper-parameters and Evaluation}

 We take the Transformer-base \cite{vaswani2017attention} as the backbone of our model, and we use beam search with a beam size of 4 for searching the results.
-The proposed model is implemented based on the open-source toolkit fairseq.\footnote{\url{https://github.com/pytorch/fairseq}} BLEU is utilized as the evaluation metric and we report the BLEU scores on the test sets of \emph{WeTS}.\footnote{BLEU is calculated between the top-1 generated suggestion against the golden alternative in the reference.} For the direction of English-to-Chinese, we report the character-level BLEU.
+The proposed model is implemented based on the open-source toolkit fairseq.\footnote{\url{https://github.com/pytorch/fairseq}} For evaluation, we report the scores of BLEU \cite{papineni2002bleu} and BLEURT \cite{sellam2020bleurt} on the test sets of \emph{WeTS}.
+Both of the two scores are calculated between the top-1 generated suggestion against the golden suggestions in the reference.
+BLEU is the widely used metric for calculating the n-gram precision between candidates and references.
+For the direction of English-to-Chinese, we report the character-level BLEU.
 For the other three directions, we report the case-sensitive BLEU on the de-tokenized sentences.
-In this paper, we utilize the script of \emph{multi-bleu.pl} as the evaluation tool.
-We refer the readers to the appendix \ref{app:settings} for details.
+In this paper, we utilize the script of \emph{multi-bleu.pl} as the evaluation tool for BLEU.
+BLEURT is the recently proposed metric which returns a score that indicates to what extent the candidate is fluent and conveys the meaning of the reference.
+For calculating BLEURT score, we directly utilized the released toolkit \emph{bleurt}.\footnote{\url{https://github.com/google-research/bleurt}} We refer the readers to the appendix \ref{app:settings} for details about the experimental settings.